 Treating osteomyelitis can be a long process.
 Orthopedic physicians may suggest starting with a bone biopsy to help choose the best antibiotic to treat that particular infection.
 Antibiotic treatments usually last around six weeks and are administered through an IV.
 Many cases of osteomyelitis require surgery.
 Surgery may be done for a variety of reasons including draining the infection, removing infected bone, getting blood back to the bone or, in the worst cases, amputation.

-You should make an appointment with an orthopedic physician now for any suspected Osteomyelitis.
+You should schedule online with an orthopedic physician now for any suspected Osteomyelitis.
 If you are experiencing bone pain, a fever, and swelling it is imperative to see an orthopedic specialist soon.
 The physicians at the Illinois Bone and Joint Institute are some of the best orthopedic doctors in the Midwest.
 Their experience and training in treating all types of orthopedic conditions, including osteomyelitis, makes them your best choice for orthopedic medicine.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.